-ABC News delved into the issue as it pertains to the workplace or academic setting by speaking with experts about the issue and what people who feel victimized can do about it.
+ABC News delved into the issue as it pertains to the workplace or academic setting by speaking with experts about the problem and what people who feel victimized can do about it.

 What is sexual harassment?
 "In a lot of the storytelling that we’ve been hearing, there are a lot of examples of innuendo and comments or sometimes even physical contact that could've been construed as innocuous but really felt sexual," Anne Hedgepeth, vice president of policy for The American Association of University Women, told ABC News.
 "I know that people struggle with, 'At what point does it become bad enough to come forward?' but all of those things can add up to create a hostile climate."

 The bottom line, according to Sara McGovern, press secretary for Rape, Abuse & Incest National Network (RAINN): "If someone is making unwanted sexual comments or advance[s], it's never OK."

 However, the legal definition is a bit more specific.
 Workplace investigations expert Fran Sepler told ABC News that legally actionable harassment — or when a victim can sue an employer — must fit into one of two categories: a hostile environment claim, which involves unwelcome severe or pervasive behavior that would offend a reasonable person and impacts the terms or conditions of employment; or quid pro quo sexual harassment, which occurs when a person asks for a sexual favor in exchange for something else.

 Who sexually harasses others?
 "Sexual harassment can occur in a variety of circumstances," McGovern said.
 "The harasser can identify with any gender and have any relationship to the victim, including a direct manager, indirect supervisor, co-worker, teacher, peer or colleague."